Best St. Petersburg Personal Injury Attorneys - Jones Law Group

 2. Try to gather evidence if you are able.
 Get photos of the scene of the incident and photos of your injuries.
 Document everything that happened to you in a journal, keep all records, and make note of all conversations you have and what was said.
 Also, get witness contact information if possible.
 Being able to get the account of an eyewitness to your injury can be very important later.

 3. Never withhold information from either your doctor or your attorney.
 It is crucial that you are completely honest so that you can get a fair settlement.
-Your doctor needs to know everything about your injuries so they can fully document the claim and help you to get comprehensive care, and your attorney needs accurate information to give you the best shot at fair compensation possible.
+Your doctor needs to know everything about your injuries so they can fully document the claim and help you to get comprehensive care.
+Your attorney needs accurate information to give you the best shot at fair compensation possible.

 4. Finally, never sign any release of personal information forms, medical authorization forms, or any other insurance company documents without first consulting your attorney.
 Additionally, never agree to a recorded statement with any insurance adjuster without first speaking to your attorney.